Transit

 Blossom Express logo

-The Blossom Express provides the City of Ripon a transit bus service to the general public, with four roundtrip loops from Ripon to Modesto.
+The Blossom Express provides the City of Ripon a flex route bus service to the general public, with four roundtrip loops from Ripon to Modesto every Tuesday and Thursday.

 eTrans logo

-ETrans provides The City of Escalon a door-to-door Dial-A-Ride service which operates within the City of Escalon and the surrounding unincorporated county areas.
+ETrans provides the City of Escalon with a door-to-door Dial-A-Ride service which operates within the City of Escalon and has a weekday flex route service to Modesto, three times each weekday.

 The San Joaquin Council of Governments (SJCOG) and Masabi, the company bringing Fare Payments-as-a-Service (FPaaS) to public transit, is pleased to announce EZHub, a cashless mobile ticketing and fare payment system, available in the Vamos Mobility App from Kyyti.